castacks/tartanair_tools/README.md

-The dataset is moved to cloudflare!
+The dataset is available from both cloudflare and the Airlab server!
 Thank [Scaled Foundation](https://scaledfoundations.ai/) for the support!
 If anyone or any research group is interested in hosting our dataset, please contact wenshanw@andrew.cmu.edu.

 # TartanAir dataset: AirSim Simulation Dataset for Simultaneous Localization and Mapping